sjova/vscode-sass-format/README.md

 gem install sass
 ```

 This will install Sass and any dependencies for you.
 It's pretty magical.
-If you get an error message then it's likely you will need to use the `sudo` command to install the Sass gem.
+If you get an error message, then it's likely you will need to use the `sudo` command to install the Sass gem.
 It would look like:

 ```bash
 sudo gem install sass